| Documentation

 Script Execution

 Your DipScript runs continuously in a loop, executing line by line.
 Each iteration evaluates all conditions against current market data and your position state.
-The execution frequency is configurable but typically runs every 5 seconds during market hours.
+The execution frequency depends on your subscription tier.

 Rate Limiting